 How many cars will there be?

-The carsharing program will have 30 electric vehicles at approximately six or seven stations centered in Downtown Stockton along major north-south transportation corridors connecting city residents to services, resources, shopping, schools and jobs.
+The carsharing program will have 30 electric vehicles at approximately six or seven stations centered in Downtown Stockton along major north-south transportation corridors connecting residents to services, resources, shopping, schools and jobs.

 Where will the cars be?